dafny-lang/dafny/docs/HowToFAQ/onepage.md

 Type parameter characteristics are discussed in [the reference manual](../DafnyRef/DafnyRef.html#sec-type-parameter-variance)

-# "Error: Cannot prove function precondition"
+# "Error: function precondition could not be proven"

 This error can occur when trying to write a sequence comprehension expression like